Rehab 4 Addiction

 There is a range of therapies that can be used, depending on how suitable they are for an individual’s situation.

-With addiction, it is often the case that individuals’ substance abuse is triggered by certain situations which upset or unsettle them.
+With addiction, it is often the case that individuals’ drug and alcohol abuse is triggered by certain situations which upset or unsettle them.

 High-pressure situations at work might heighten their anxiety or arguments with a partner might cause them to feel more depressed, and so they feel the need to get ‘high’ in order to feel better.